protesilaos/my-website/_poems/2025-05-31-mercenary-motive.md

 ---
-title: "The mercenary's motive (my poem)"
+title: "Poem: The mercenary's motive"
 excerpt: "Just read the poem.
 No further comment."
 ---